valhuber/LogicBank/README.md

 <figure><img src="images/fab.png" width="800"></figure>

-This project has already generated such an app, which you can run like this once you've finished the Installation process, below.
+This project has already generated such an app, which you can run once you've finished the Installation process, below.

 #### Iteration - Automatic Ordering